AlainParadis/designschool/_topics/books-pinocchio.md

   Define the base serif in the Basic Paragraph style.
 Create a new style for the Base-Sans paragraph style.
 Create styles as shown below.
 Changing their appearance isn't that important for now.

-  We're using <a href="https://fonts.adobe.com/fonts/adobe-caslon" title="Adobe Fonts: Adobe Caslon Pro" target="_blank" class="sans">Adobe Caslon Pro</a> for body copy and <a href="https://fonts.adobe.com/fonts/futura-pt" title="Adobe Fonts: Futura PT" target="_blank" class="sans">Futura PT</a> for titles.
+  We're using <a href="https://fonts.adobe.com/fonts/adobe-caslon" title="Adobe Fonts: Adobe Caslon Pro" target="_blank">Adobe Caslon Pro</a> for body copy and <a href="https://fonts.adobe.com/fonts/futura-pt" title="Adobe Fonts: Futura PT" target="_blank">Futura PT</a> for titles.
 They're both on Adobe Fonts.

   <figure>
       <img class="size100" alt="styles-setup" src="/images/indesign-books-pinocchio/styles-setup.jpg">